 I am a medical rhetorician and technical and professional communication scholar.
-I teach writing at Harold Washington College — one of the City Colleges of Chicago.
+I teach writing at Harold Washington College — one of the City Colleges of Chicago (on leave AY 2020-2021).
 There, I am an Associate Professor of English and a member of the City Colleges of Chicago Institutional Review Board (IRB).

 Follow me on Twitter @kmbivens.

 last update 08/2020